Student Emergency Relief Fund

 Application of Funds

 Emergency Relief Funding is applied to your student account similar to a scholarship or grant.
 The award will be applied to any outstanding balance on your account to reduce this aspect of your financial hardship.
 Any remaining funds will be distributed in the same manner as other awards, scholarships or grants, and refunded through the process you have selected.

 Students are highly encouraged to enroll in eRefund to allow the university to direct deposit funds associated with the Student Emergency Relief Funding.
 To set up eRefund, please see the Controller webpage on Direct Deposit for Student Refunds.

 For Emergency Relief Funding Requests to be considered, documentation is required.
 Please be prepared to document your emergency situation when filling out the Student Emergency Relief Funding Application.
-Please note, the documentation you provide should directly relate to your need for relief funding.
+The documentation you provide should be recent, and directly relate to your need for relief funding.

-- Verifying loss of employment or paid internship - Submit two (2) or three (3) recent pay stubs verifying employment or decline in pay / hours (most helpful).
+- Verifying loss of employment or paid internship - Submit two (2) or three (3) recent pay stubs verifying employment and a decline in pay/hours (most helpful).

 - Verifying a disaster that deprives a student of their home, functionality, or livelihood - Submit police reports, insurance claims, victim advocate reports.

-- Documentation of demonstrated financial struggle, also include reason/rationale and documentation of situation that let to the financial struggle.
+- Documentation of demonstrated financial struggle, also include reason/rationale and documentation of the recent situation that let to the financial struggle.

 Student Emergency Relief Fund Request Form

 Awards, if granted, are applied to student accounts and disburse based on the financial aid schedule.